 You will be expected to submit two videos as part of the clinical assessment, a formative and summative submission.
-It is essential that you obtain the written and verbal consent of your supervisee for the recording to be used for supervision and/or assessment and submit this paperwork with your competency tapes.
-Verbal consent to record must be gained from your supervisee within the first fifteen minutes of the recording.
+It is essential that you obtain the written and verbal consent from your supervisee for the recording to be used for a) university SoS and b) formative and summative CMSA's / case management supervision assessments.
+The consent to record forms must be submitted with your competency tapes.
+Verbal consent to record must be gained from your supervisee within the first 15 minutes of the recording.
 Failure to do so, will result in the assignment being auto failed and a further tape must be submitted.
 The consent form also asks whether your supervisee will be willing for the recording to be used in future training.
-You should consult your placement supervisor / manager about your Trust's policies on storing and transporting / transferring the recordings.
+You should consult your placement supervisor/manager about your Trust's policies on storing and transporting/transferring the recordings.